NickTomlin/plug-open.vim/README.md

 Augments [vim-plug](https://github.com/junegunn/vim-plug) to easily interact with the source of installed plugins.

+Installation
+---

+Install using your plugin manager of choice (e.g. `Plug 'NickTomlin/plug-open.vim'`).

 Usage
 ---

 plug-open defines `PlugOpen` and `PlugOpenRemote` and `PlugHome` commands.